vijitVM/Machine-Learning-/README.md

 # Machine Learning
-Here is the repository that contains all the problems and implementations of all code using python during my Masters Degree.\
+Here is the repository that contains all the problems and implementation of all codes using python during my Masters Degree.\
-Each Problem and it's Implementation is stored in a sepearate folder along with it's data as well for your own reference.
+Each Problem and its Implementation is stored in a sepearate folder along with its data  for reference.

  * Simple Word Count Program
  *  Simple Matrix Calculations